Samjamhas10/se_project_react/README.md

 ## Plan for improving the Project

-- Fix mobile view by enhancing the styling to be more dynamic.
+- Fix mobile view using CSS to achieve a more consistent layout and make it more responsive.
--
+- Fix theme toggle using CSS and JavaScript to achieve night and day mode based on user preferences

 ## Screenshots